 What is a physical store?

-Why do we set such simple almost stupid questions?
+Next question: Why do we set such simple almost stupid questions?

 According to widely quoted POPAI in-store research up to 82% shopping decisions in grocery & convenience stores are made at that precise moment.
-The other 18% are made before entering the store but that doesn’t mean the assortments and layouts at retailers’ stores don’t have an impact on future buyers’ behaviour!
+The remaining 18% are made before entering the store but that doesn’t mean the assortments and layouts at retailers’ stores don’t have an impact on future buyers’ behaviour!

 On the visual side, planograms directly interact with the wants and needs of customers.
 They are just as much shopping psychology as it gets.
 Correctly prepared, they follow the rules of human perception: similarity, proximity, continuity, and other formal shapes that link to gestalt psychology.

-On the tactical side, planograms bring together financial goals (profitability, margin, …) with the shopping patterns of customers.
+On the tactical side, planograms bring together financial goals (profitability, margin, ROI …) with the shopping patterns of customers.

 — PLANOGRAMS ARE MARRIED TO STOCK